x

 T-Grip: is shaped like a "T” with a horizontal handle that your fingers can wrap around, providing a secure hold.
 It offers excellent control and precision, especially for technical paddling.
 It's commonly used in whitewater paddling because it allows you to quickly adjust your hand position and gives better leverage for powerful strokes and maneuvers.
 The grip also helps with tactile feedback, so you can "feel" the water more.
 Choose this grip for whitewater and rough water canoeing, where precision and control are essential.
 It’s also a good choice for solo paddlers who need to make quick maneuvers.

 Pear Grip (Ergo): slightly bulbous, resembling the shape of a pear, it sits in the palm similarly to a palm grip but with more of a tapered end.
-It allows for more control than the palm grip, though not as much as the T-grip, making it a good middle-ground option offering a balance between comfort and control.
+It allows for more control than the palm grip, though not as much as the T-grip, making it a good middle-ground option, offering a balance between comfort and control.
 The pear shape gives a firmer grasp than the palm grip but doesn't sacrifice comfort during extended paddling sessions.
 It’s excellent for versatile paddling, both recreational flatwater and mild whitewater.

 Choosing the right grip depends on your paddling environment and personal comfort.